-Up to £3,700 to help artists from under-represented backgrounds find work assisting more established artists
+Up to £3,700 to help artists from under-represented backgrounds find work assisting more established artists.
+The deadline for expressions for interest is now closed.

 Assist is a pilot project that will connect artist-assistants from backgrounds under-represented in the arts with more experienced artists who need support at a key moment in their practice.
 Artquest will majority-fund assistant fees and support artists to employ people to help them work.